conference-ictac2023/webpage/practical-information/index.md

 # Miraflores and Barranco

 [Miraflores](https://wikitravel.org/en/Lima/Miraflores){:target="_blank"} is a residential and upscale shopping district south of downtown Lima.
 It has several hotels, restaurants, bars, nightclubs, and department stores.
 Miraflores is one of the main tourist destinations in Lima.
 [Barranco](https://wikitravel.org/en/Lima/Barranco){:target="_blank"} is considered to be the most romantic and bohemian district of Lima.
 In the 19th century, it was a very fashionable beach resort.
-Today, Barranco's beaches are very popular for the surfing community.
+Today, Barranco is very popular with tourists and locals.

 <img src="/assets/img/Lima-Moderna.jpg" alt="Miraflores-photo" width="450" height="auto">
 <img src="/assets/img/Lima-Barranco.jpg" alt="Miraflores-photo" width="550" height="auto">